by John Ellis

 Guys who were known for confronting other ranch hands over the breaking of rules began to steer very clear of me.
 That lesson, I also carried with me to BJU.

-As the summer wore on, I found myself rolling my eyes at the preachers during the services in the sight of fellow ranch hands.
+As the summer wore on, I found myself rolling my eyes and shaking my head at the preachers during the services in the sight of fellow ranch hands.
 I also began voicing my opinion about the ridiculousness of the speakers’ messages in conversations on the basketball court, at meals, and in the dorm.
 And not just about how their reasons for rules like not going to the movie theatre made zero sense, but about how their claims about God didn’t make any sense.
 In front of other ranch hands, I began to align myself with a worldview whose name I had yet to discover.

 At the end of the summer, I again won Team Captain of the Year.
 But my joy was tempered.